Large Gravitational Wave Phase Shifts from Strong 3-body Interactions in Dense Stellar Clusters: Methods

+The scatterings presented in this work were generated with a $\PN$ few-body code that includes 1- and 2-$\PN$ terms which lead to precession as well as the dissipative 2.5-$\PN$ term \citep{Blanchet06, Blanchet14}.
 For each of our scatterings we initiate a circular BBH with a given SMA $a$, and sample the distribution of incoming single BHs at infinity according to the system we consider.
 From the distribution at infinity, we then propagate each single close to the binary using Kepler's equations following well known procedures \citep{Hut:1983js, Samsing14}.
 At this closer distance we then initiate our $\PN$ few-body code, and let it run for a total of $1000$ initial BBH orbital times.
 This resulted in a few percent of inconclusive scatterings, that mainly originates from scatterings for which the third object is sent out on an almost unbound orbit \citep[e.g.][]{1983AJ.....88.1549H, 2018MNRAS.476.1548S}.
-For each BBH that merges during the interaction, i.e. for each 3-body merger, we measure the peri-center distance $r_0$ and the distance from the BBH COM to the third object $R$ at merger, from which we theoretically estimate the GW phase shift using the formalism from the above Sec. \ref{AP_Analytical Framework}.
+For each BBH that merges during the interaction, i.e. for each 3-body merger, we measure the initial peri-center distance $r_0$ and the distance from the BBH COM to the third object $R$ at merger, from which we theoretically estimate the GW phase shift using the formalism from the above Sec. \ref{AP_Analytical Framework}.
 The distance $r_0$ is measured numerically when the inspiraling BBH is subject to a tidal force from the third object that is $< 10^{-3}$ compared to its own binding force.
 In this way we make sure that tides no longer impact the BBH evolution.
 The distance $r_0$ stays approximately constant until the merging BBH starts circularizing, which implies $r_0$ can be measured relatively unambiguously.

-The orange coloured paths seen in Fig. \ref{fig:orbit_ex} and Fig. \ref{fig:GWPH_ill_1}, which illustrate the trajectories the BBHs would take if the third object was not there, are derived by evolving the $\PN$ equations-of-motion backwards from merger without the third object.
-This novel technique, as further described in \cite{2024arXiv240305625S} and in Sec. \ref{sec:Numerical Estimation of GW Phase Shifts} below, allows for an extremely accurate way of numerically estimating observable Doppler and tidal effects in the GW signal induced by the presence of the third object.
-Examples of this are shown in Fig. \ref{fig:AP_acc_gen_fig}.
+The orange coloured paths seen in Fig. \ref{fig:GWPH_ill_1} (and further ahead in Fig. \ref{fig:orbit_ex}), which illustrate the trajectories the BBHs would take if the third object was not there, are derived by evolving the $\PN$ equations-of-motion backwards from merger without the third object.
+This novel technique, as further described in \cite{2024arXiv240305625S}, allows for an accurate way of numerically estimating observable Doppler and tidal effects in the GW signal induced by the presence of the third object.